eusideginG/TimeseriesDataVisualization/README.md

 ### Filter

-- Data display: Click on the chart legend to toggle the displayed data
+- Data display: Click on the chart legend to toggle the displayed data [^Legend Image]:
   - Click to close
   - Click again to open
 - Date filter (on the slider, below the chart at the left side):